CharlieApell/project_portfolio_3/README.md

 - __Guesses__

+  - The computer randomly selects a city from the words.py list.
   - The user will get 6 guesses to guess the right European City.
   - Input validation and error checking.
     - You cannot enter the same word or letter twice.